 Taking part in this project may improve your child's asthma/wheeze control and reduce their chances of having asthma or wheeze attacks in the future.
 It may also improve their quality of life as asthma/preschool wheeze can affect people's sleep and ability to take part in activities e.g. sport.
 Their participation will also help to improve our understanding of how to manage asthma/preschool wheeze in children and therefore, may benefit others.
-If your child has a checkup, they will receive a £5 voucher to thank them for taking part.
+If your child has a check-up, they will receive a £5 voucher to thank them for taking part.
+All reasonable travel expenses will also be reimbursed.